vokter/vokter/README.md

 Notifications are REST requests, sent as POSTs, to the provided client URL at any time.
 The client URL should be implemented to accept the requests below.

-When detected differences are matched with keywords, Argus sends notifications to the provided client URL with the following JSON body:
+When detected differences are matched with keywords, Vokter sends notifications to the provided client URL with the following JSON body:
 ```javascript
 {
     "status": "ok",